-A little over a year ago, I wrote an in-depth review of Swoopo, the most popular and well advertised penny auction website around.
+A little over a year ago, I wrote an in-depth review of Swoopo, the most popular and well-advertised penny auction website around.
 Swoopo had an excellent interface and design and by all accounts was making millions of dollars a month for doing almost nothing at all.
-A few months ago however, Swoopo was taken offline and continues to remain offline due to “technical issues” and the door has officially opened for dozens of other penny auction sites to jump in and grab penny auction customers.
-Problem is, penny auctions are still a big time scam for consumers.
+However, a few months ago, Swoopo was taken offline and continues to remain offline due to “technical issues” and the door has officially opened for dozens of other penny auction sites to jump in and grab penny auction customers.
+Problem is, that penny auctions are still a big-time scam for consumers.

 Make no mistake about it, this is a scam and I don't use that term often.
 In fact, this is the first set of sites I've ever deemed a scam and even though some people can walk away from these auctions on top, the odds are stacked against you.
 You wanna know why it's a scam?

 - Insider Bidders can Guarantee Failure - What’s stopping employees from bidding when the time is about to run out?
 Absolutely nothing.
 One of the major complaints from bidders about Swoopo was the time would make its way to zero, then miraculously jump back up to 0:15 even though it appeared time ran out.
 If a site was about to lose money on a big-ticket item, why not place a couple of phony bids to keep the auction going?

 - Hundreds of Complaints Filed with the FTC- As it stands today, the FTC has received roughly 350 filed complaints from consumers this year about the penny auction scam trade.
 Two class-action lawsuits have been filed, one against the aforementioned Quibids but no momentum has been gained on shutting these sites because the FTC has yet to take any action (yet).
 Penny auctions are still fairly new so it will be a little while before the FTC sinks its teeth into this problem.